Quantum computing from a mathematical perspective: a description of the quantum circuit model

 In order to make the explanation and understanding of the algorithm easier and simpler, we introduce another $n$-qubit quantum state,

-whose relationship with the aforedescribed state $\ket{\gamma}_n$ is Please note that $\ket{\rho}$ depends on the value of $j_0$, but we shall write $\ket{\rho}$ instead of $\ket{\rho\,(j_0)}$ for the sake of simplicity.
-The introduction of the notation $\ket{\rho}_n$ helps in noticing the separation of the searched elemenet $\ket{j_0}$ from the rest of the quantum basis states. \\
+whose relationship with the previously described state $\ket{\gamma}_n$ is Please note that $\ket{\rho}$ depends on the value of $j_0$, but we shall write $\ket{\rho}$ instead of $\ket{\rho\,(j_0)}$ for the sake of simplicity.
+The introduction of the notation $\ket{\rho}_n$ helps in noticing the separation of the searched element $\ket{j_0}$ from the rest of the quantum basis states. \\

-Thus, after applying $\boldsymbol{O}_{f}$ to our quantum system it will look like this: \\
+In fact, after applying $\boldsymbol{O}_{f}$ to our quantum system it will look like this: \\

 The motivation behind the last interpretation of $\ket{\psi_2}_{n,1}$ will become clear in the next step.

 \paragraph{$\mathbb{STEP}$ 2.2} \framebox{\parbox[b]{\linewidth}{ }} \\